 With your smartphone and a few accessories, you can turn any room in your house into a product photography studio.
 Don’t spend money on professional photos until you’ve read this article.

 Use your smartphone camera

 You do not need a high-priced, high-resolution DSLR or mirrorless camera to post simple product photos online.
 You can get by quite nicely with any popular iPhone or Android smartphone sold within the last few years.
-An iPhone XS or Android phones like the Google Pixel 3, Huawei P30 Pro, or Samsung Galaxy S10, for example, would all work beautifully for this purpose.
+An iPhone 11 or Android phones such as the Google Pixel 4 and Samsung Galaxy S10, for example, would all work beautifully for this purpose.
 We already rounded up some of the best smartphone cameras out there.

 Spiff up the product

 Clean up the dust, dirt, and debris from your product.
 Plump up shoes, clothes, and purses so they don’t look like they’ve been lying in your closet for ages, polish jewelry, take a dust-free cloth to mice, keyboards, cameras, and household tchotchkes.
 If you have the original packaging for any items, include it in the picture alongside any accessories that came with the item.
 Do not use stock photos from websites.
 Close in on any defects the product may have.
 No one is expecting perfection from a used item; customers just want to know what they’re getting into, so display it in the most realistic way but at its best advantage.

 Keep your shot simple and pristine by making the product the major point of focus and the only thing in the frame.
 No one wants to see your messy kitchen table or living room couch.
 Excise all extraneous items from the background.
 Do not use props, borders, or text directly on the image.
 Zoom in tightly around your subject so that it mostly fills the frame, but leave a little space on all sides for a pleasing perspective on the item and room to crop, if necessary.